Home / Resume / Education / Tutor (No Exp)

 After

-Led weekly study groups for 6 to 8 organic chemistry students, with all group members earning B or higher on final exams
+Led weekly study groups for 6 to 8 organic chemistry students, all earning B or higher on finals

 1